 Ram Rebel TRX concept, 2016 State Fair of TexasEnlarge Photo

-The Rebel TRX concept had pretty much everything necessary to take on the Raptor: off-road capable suspension, big knobby tires, a wide-body kit to house its wider track, and, of course, a supercharged 6.2-liter Hemi V-8 straight out of a Hellcat, albeit tuned to "just" 575 horsepower.
+The Rebel TRX concept we saw in 2016 had pretty much everything necessary to take on the Raptor: off-road capable suspension, big knobby tires, a wide-body kit to house its wider track, and, of course, that engine.

-While FCA's being quite mum on the topic, it's weird that we haven't seen a single spy shot of a mule or modified Ram testing if it really is launching later this year.
+We also haven't seen a single spy shot of a mule or modified Ram testing.
 Every product to be powered by the Hellcat engine has had to endure extensive testing for cooling and performance, all leading to lots of spy shots.
-So far, we've seen no spy shots of a Rebel as a Raptor competitor.
+So far, we've seen no spy shots of a potential Rebel TRX.